rdkcentral/Lightning-SDK/docs/plugins/image.md

 # Image

 The standard way of displaying images in Lightning is to just specify the `src`.
-This is the preferred way for your local assets (such as background, splash screen, logo and icons) of Lightning Apps.
+This is the preferred way for local assets (such as background, splash screen, logo and icons) of Lightning Apps.

 It is recommended that you *optimize* the local assets of your App by resizing them to the *exact* size and quality in which you will use them.
 This positively affects the memory usage of your App.